Guanella Pass Road

 Mount Bierstadt from the summit of Guanella Pass

-Guanella Pass Road from Georgetown,
+Guanella Pass Road from Georgetown, through that canyon

 The Guanella Pass Road is a 22-mile route that crosses the steep divide between the Clear Creek and South Platte River watersheds, passing through a series of distinct life zones.
 The lower elevations are thick with stands of spruce, fir, aspen and pine.
 Higher up the streams are coursing through broad meadows filled with wildflowers in summer.
 Guanella Pass itself is well above timberline in the fragile alpine tundra.